Restoring Eden’s Dahlia Growing Guide

 Dahlias also have some of the best garden longevity around.
 A dahlia clump planted one year might produce blooms for you more than 30 years later!

-And the best part is, while there are over 50,000 classified dahlias worldwide, many more are waiting to be discovered.
+And the best part is estimates say that there are around 50,000 classified dahlias worldwide, with many more waiting to be discovered.
 Every year, Dahlia breeders and home gardeners worldwide unveil brand-new varieties.
 The complexity of the dahlia's DNA makes cultivating new varieties a joy that every grower can experience.
-Even this past season I was able to hybridize my very own dahlias.

 Dahlias Sizes

-In addition to forms, Dahlias are also classified by size.
-While Dahlia has a tremendous range of sizes, they can be divided into six general categories:
+In addition to forms, Dahlias are also classified by size ranging from dinnerplate (AA) size dahlias that can get in access of 12” in diameter and bloom as small as your thumbnail.
+While Dahlia have a tremendous range of sizes, they can be divided into six general categories:

 AA (Giant or Dinnerplate): These dahlias are typically over 10" in diameter